 Couples who share a property may require the help of real estate attorneys or agents who focus on helping couples ascertain the disposition of their homes.

 A home appraisal is an unbiased, third-party estimate of a property’s value.
-It can cost between $300 and $450.
+As of 2025, it typically costs between $300 and $450.

 Sometimes couples opt to refinance the mortgage on the marital home into one name, releasing the other spouse from obligation.
-The cost of refinancing can be several thousand dollars.
+The cost of refinancing can be in the thousands of dollars.

 Alimony